 - RGraccino v.
 Blue Sky Logistics (2019): The plaintiff, a 28-year-old truck driver, was rear-ended by a truck.
 He suffered a C6-C7 disc injury treated with epidural steroid injections and cervical disc decompression surgery.
 This was a bench trial.
 This means the claim was decided by a judge instead of a jury.
 The judge awarded the plaintiff $116,898.

 - Ramirez v.
 Thomas (2019): The plaintiff was rear-ended and suffered injuries to the discs of her cervical and lumbar spine.
 She treated with a chiropractor and orthopedist.
 The plaintiff required an epidural steroid injection in her back.
-The jury awarded $40,000 (but it was reduced by 25% for comparative negligence).
+The jury awarded $40,000.

 - Diaz-Pineda v Hill (2018): The plaintiff rear-ended and suffers disc herniations at multiple levels.
-Herniated discs are treated with steroid injection therapy and result in permanent injury.
-Jury awards plaintiff $32,500.
+Herniated discs are treated with steroid injection therapy and result, allegedly, in permanent injury.
+Jury awards the plaintiff $32,500.

 - Swell v.
-Metro Transit Authority (2018): transit bus makes an unlawful right turn on a red light and hits the plaintiff who is crossing an intersection in the crosswalk on his bicycle.
+Metro Transit Authority (2018): A transit bus makes an unlawful right turn on a red light and hits the plaintiff who is crossing an intersection in the crosswalk on his bicycle.
 The plaintiff suffers cervical disc herniations that are treated with epidural steroid injections but no surgery.
-Jury awards $39,000, but it gets reduced to $24,180 based on the plaintiff’s 38% comparative negligence share.
+Jury awards $39,000.

 - Dutra v Mohan (2018): The plaintiff gets T-boned by the defendant pulling out of a parking lot.
 She suffers L5-S1 disc protrusion which is treated with epidural steroid and trigger point injections.
 Jury awards $17,460 in damages.